ibm-cloud-docs/vmwaresolutions/uml/usage_meter-add.md

 1. Under **Products**, select **NSX-T** if you have VMware NSX-T or **NSX-V** if you have VMware NSX-V. NSX-T is a separate UI, while NSX-V is typically accessed within vCenter Server.
 2. Click **Add** and enter the following information:
-   * **Endpoint**: The IP address or the hostname (recommended in case of IP address reassignment) of the NSX-T Manager instance.
+   * **Endpoint**: The IP address or the hostname (recommended if the IP address was reassigned) of the NSX-T Manager instance.
 The port number is 443.
 For more information, see [Add an NSX-T Data Center Instance for Metering in vCloud Usage Meter](https://techdocs.broadcom.com/us/en/vmware-cis/vcf/usage-meter/4-8/vcloud-usage-meter-4-8-deployment-and-administration-guide-4-8/managing-the-metering-in-um/add-nsx-t.html){: external}.
    * **Username**: An NSX username with administrator privileges.
    * **Password**: The user password.

 3. Click **Add**.
-The endpoint is displayed in the NSX-T or NSX-V table, respectively, with a status of **Please accept certificate**.
+The endpoint is displayed in the NSX-T or NSX-V table, with a status of **Please accept certificate**.
 4. Click the status, accept the certificate, and verify that the status changes to **OK**.

 ## Adding Aria Operations to Usage Meter